-The baseline scenario of this project is uncovered anaerobic lagoon, and no electricity and/or heat used in the baseline.
+The baseline scenario of this project is uncovered anaerobic lagoon.
+Only small amount of electricity will be used, and the related emissions can be ignored.
 In addition, the biogas generated during the treatment process in this project will be captured for power generation and all the electricity generated from this project will be used by the 9 swine farms.
 The electricity generated will not be connected to another user or to the regional power grid.
-So, the baseline CO2 emission from electricity and/or heat used in the baseline is 0.
+For conservativeness, the baseline CO2 emissions from electricity and/or heat used in the baseline are ignored, BEelec/heat,y=0 tCO2e.

 Project Emissions